kirilcvetkov92/Path-planning/README.md

 </p>

 For my project the trajectory is generated using cubic spline with four points :
 *(Note : This explanation is in Frenet coordinates, we use the variables s and d to describe a vehicle’s position on the road.
-The s coordinate represents distance along the road (also known as longitudinal displacement) and the d coordinate represents side-to-side position on the road (also known as lateral displacement).
+The s coordinate represents distance along the road (also known as longitudinal displacement) and the d coordinate represents side-to-side position on the road (also known as lateral displacement).And **r** value is the width of the road (in meters)*
-And r is the width of the road (in meters).*
+.

 * Current position (s, d)
 * Desired lane (s+30, r*lane+(r/2))